Ermiyas21/ICSSWaT/README.md

 - density-based spatial clustering of applications with noise (DBSCAN)

 # Predicting anomalies with developed model
-- Measure the erformance of the model
+- Measure the Performance of the model
 - We used 37 attack points from the SWaT data set